 Whether you’re buying a new or used RV camper, you are entitled to a walk-through at most dealerships across the nation.
 This is your LAST opportunity to ensure that everything is “just so” before YOU own it and your ONLY recourse with issues (and there are OFTEN issues) is to schedule time with a service tech.

 Important actions to take and insist upon during a walk-through when purchasing a RV Camper…

 The dealer will bill the walk-through as an opportunity for you to learn about your new (or new to you) RV Camper – and it is.
 It’s also an opportunity for the dealer to sell you lots of necessary accessories.
 Of course, the dealer has a parts store as part of their dealership – and most of those parts are available to you at full retail price!
-FYI, I’ve compiled a list of accessories I’ve found quite helpful – and try to get you the best price.
-You can see my list of accessories HERE.
+FYI, I’ve compiled a list of accessories I’ve found quite helpful – and try to get you the best price for them.
+You can see my list of recommended accessories HERE.